StephenCleary/ArcDb/doc/storage-engine/garbage-collection.md

 The GC work should be limited to a reasonable number; never issue a "full GC".
 Each GC can only move some threshold of pages (though it can free more if they happen to already be at the end of the Database).
 Rationale: GC Write Transactions will block User Write Transactions.

-The GC can move data pages from maximum FO (using the FO-LPN map) to minimum free pages (FP).
+The GC can move data pages from maximum FO (using the FO-LPN map) to minimum free pages (FFO).
 Then trim to the new maximum FO.

 The GC can also just be a "quick trim" (without moving pages) if there are sufficient free data pages already at the end of the data extent.
 Note that this does update the database header folio with the new total number of folios, so the Write Transaction is not actually empty.